 In people with chest pain or discomfort, certain symptoms and characteristics are cause for concern.
 They include

-Although not all causes of chest pain are serious, because some causes are life threatening, the following people should see a doctor right away:
+Although not all causes of chest pain are serious, because some causes are life threatening, the following people should seek care in an emergency department right away:

 These people should call emergency services (911) or be taken to an emergency department as quickly as possible.
 People should not try to drive themselves to the hospital.